ddsky/api-league-clients/dart/doc/FoodApi.md

 final api_instance = FoodApi();
 final query = pasta with mushrooms but without nuts; // String | The search query. final cuisines = mexican; // String | The cuisine(s) of the recipes.
-One or more, comma separated (will be interpreted as 'OR'). final excludeCuisines = indian,japanese; // String | The cuisine(s) the recipes must not match.
-One or more, comma separated (will be interpreted as 'AND'). final mealType = dessert; // String | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink. final diet = paleo; // String | The diet the recipes must adhere to.
+One or more, comma-separated (will be interpreted as 'OR'). final excludeCuisines = indian,japanese; // String | The cuisine(s) the recipes must not match.
+One or more, comma-separated (will be interpreted as 'AND'). final mealType = dessert; // String | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink. final diet = paleo; // String | The diet the recipes must adhere to.
 One of the following: paleo,primal,grain-free,pescetarian,lacto vegetarian,ovo vegetarian,vegan,vegetarian. final intolerances = gluten,dairy,shellfish; // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.